wp-plugins/skt-nurcaptcha/readme.txt

 = Does NURCaptcha blocks spambots only? =

 That is the main target of any captcha plugin: to catch bots and allow human beings to pass by.
-So it wont prevent you against badly mooded human intruders, as they can read and respond perfectly the challenge presented by the plugin.
+In order for it to somehow prevent you against badly mooded human intruders, their data (email & IP) are checked against trustable anti-spam databases (from plugin version 3.0.0 on).

 = How can I help people who for any reason were not able to fill the captcha challenge? =